 Native to moist woodlands in Canada, northern United States and Greenland, Labrador violet does well even in much of the South.
 It is a low growing herbaceous perennial and spreads by creeping rhizomes and self-seeding.
 The heart shaped leaves are one inch across and tinged with purple.
 The mauve flowers are ¾ inch wide and suffused with purple.
 They appear in spring and fall and sporadically all summer long in regions with cool summers.
 Labrador violet can be used as a ground cover, is an excellent choice for a rock garden and can also be grown in a container.
 This plant is thought to be the same as Viola riviniana Purpurea.
+It is in the violet family, Violaceae, that also includes pansies.
+The genus name, Viola, is the Latin name for various sweet scented plants.
+The specific epithet, labradorica, referfers to Labrador, one of the places where the plant is native.

 Type: Herbaceous perennial